Mod texture Definition

 Texturing refers to the process that produces various patterns on the surface of a metal product through chemiosmosis, such as stripes, images, wood grain, leather pattern and stain, etc., while also including sandblasting, which means spraying glass sands directly onto the surface of a metal product.

-The Purpose of Texturing:
+The Purpose of Mold Texture

 - Improve product appearance.
 The texturing process is able to camouflage part of the shrinkage, welding line, parting line and steps of slider, etc.

 - Product surface strength can be improved via texturing and sandblasting.

 Varieties of Mold Texture

 Characteristics: Fast process, low cost and able to produce fine and 2D patterns.

 Characteristics: Fast process and able to be applied to a plane surface.
 Twice as durable as the sandblasting process, and able to cover the weld lines and sagging marks on a rough surface.

 Characteristics: Durable.
 Product surface is abrasion resistant though cannot be fixed completely.
 Able to remove burnt and rust marks caused by chemical gases through surface treatment.